mendix/docs/content/en/docs/refguide/version-control/using-version-control-in-studio-pro/_index.md

 * URL: `https://svn.home.mendix.com/<your AppID>`
 * Username: your Mendix account username
-* Password: the PAT you created — the PAT must include the scope `mx:modelrepository:write` under *Model Server*
+* Password: the PAT you created — the PAT must include the scope `mx:modelrepository:write` under *Model Repository*

 To connect to SVN using your Mendix credentials you need to use the following URL and credentials: